 This course is only suitable for exceptionally fit and able clients in low numbers and only possible in good (dry rock) conditions.
 There is a great deal of preparation involved in making a successful Traverse and every effort is made to help clients; from training to equipment.
 Success rarely comes without a great deal of effort from everybody involved.

 A Cuillin Ridge Traverse is a premium product and prices reflect this.
 However, the hourly rate for this product remains considerably lower than on all of our other courses.
-Justification for this anomaly is that Skye Guides do enjoy the challenge and experience of guiding one of the best routes in Britain when conditions of client and weather are suitable.
+Justification for this anomaly is that, when conditions are suitable, our guides love the challenge of guiding the best alpine climb in Britain.
+If conditions aren’t suitable to make an attempt throughout your course less demanding outings will be made each day and a refund is given that brings the cost back to our normal daily rates.

 Munro Bagging and the Traverse